 Waterfront, lake and beach communities

-View all homes in denver, colorado
+View all new homes in denver, CO

 Local information about Denver, Colorado

 Denver, the "Gateway to the Rocky Mountains," is also the capitol of Colorado and the state's center of business and government.
 Tourism is still one of the biggest components of Colorado's economy, and Denver offers easy access to some of the premier snow and golf vacation resorts in the country.
 Diversifying the economy with technology caused a housing boom in the late 1990s.
 With the tech bust, housing has slowed, but it could well be taking a short breather.

 "In 2000 and early 2001, selling a home in Denver was about as easy as putting a 'For Sale' sign in your front yard and waiting for buyers to come in droves," says Realtor Laurie Erb.
 "The economy was hot, high tech jobs were plentiful and, as a result, homeowners got top dollar and plenty of offers.
 Not any more.
 Like the jobs that fuel home buying, the days of easy sales are gone."